daegalus/discgolf/plastics.md

 * **Durable** - A durable plastic that can take a beating, usually the most durable of the plastics.
 Flies a bit more overstable and tends to be translucent or a bit see-through
 * **Durable Light** - Same as the durable plastic but infused with air bubbles to make it lighter.
 * **Pro** - I don't really throw it, but its a plastic mix tougher than base plastic, but not quite as the premium and durable plastics.
 Has a bit of grippyness to it.
-* **Hard Premium Base** - Usuually the premium base plastic made firmer for those that prefer a firmer disc.
+* **Hard Premium Base** - Usually the premium base plastic made firmer for those that prefer a firmer disc.
 A bit grippy
 * **Premium Base** - A disc that is slightly more durable than the cheap base plastic.
-Still relatively cheap platic, but lasts a bit longer and takes a bit more beating.
+Still relatively cheap plastic, but lasts a bit longer and takes a bit more beating.
 Usually preferred for putting.
 A bit grippy
 * **Soft Premium Base** - A softer premium base for those that like a gummier and softer base plastic, usually for putting.
-* **Base** - This is the most base platic, usually very grippy and great for putters or a good cheap disc.
+* **Base** - This is the most base plastic, usually very grippy and great for putters or a good cheap disc.
 They beat in real fast, and show wear after a few throws.